 Hair colour mixed with a developer/activator that contains an oxidizing agent that changes the hair structure to deposit colour permanently within the hair.
 Permanent colour is blended with a developer which is 20 or 27 stronger to achieve coverage over greys.

-Melanin protein bonds found in the cortex (the middle layer of the hair) that gives hair its colour.
+Melanin protein bonds found in the cortex (the middle layer of the hair) which give hair its colour.

 Re-growth or Roots:

 The new outgrowth of hair from the scalp, noticeable when colouring hair or if colouring gray hair.